The History of Rehs Galleries

 The story of Rehs Galleries begins in the late 1930s with M. Edwin Schillay, a young accountant, who decided to expand his business in an unexpected way.
 When one of his clients, an antique dealer based in Greenwich Village, suggested that he consider the art and antiques trade as a supplement to his accounting work, Schillay gave it serious thought.
 With a little guidance from his client, he traveled to London to investigate the art market and soon began purchasing paintings in bulk, packing 400-500 canvases into 7 x 7 x 10 foot containers called ‘lift vans’ and shipping them back to New York.
 From his space at the Manhattan Storage Warehouse, Schillay sold them to a variety of department stores that then featured the paintings in their art galleries.
 Although galleries within department stores disappeared in the 1970s, they were a standard element in these stores from their inception in Paris and New York in the 1850s. [i]

 The selection of paintings that Schillay made available through the department stores focused primarily on nineteenth-century British artists who had originally painted for a clientele very similar to the twentieth-century American art buyer.
-Although many of the artists’ names were unfamiliar, they were nonetheless often well respected painters in their own time.
-Edgar Bundy, for example, studied with the Belgian painter Alfred Stevens, and then went on to exhibit his historical genre canvases at the Paris Salon as well as the Royal Academy in London.
+Although many of the artists’ names were unfamiliar, they were nonetheless often well-respected painters in their own time.
+Edgar Bundy, for example, studied with the Belgian painter Alfred Stevens and then went on to exhibit his historical genre canvases at the Paris Salon and the Royal Academy in London.
 Likewise, Arthur Wardle was a successful painter of animals with over 100 works shown at the Royal Academy.
 Schillay’s promotion of these Victorian artists laid the groundwork for a reappraisal of mainstream British painting some twenty years later.

 The year 1960 marked another turning point.
-The gallery was importing between 6000–7000 paintings each year, and consistently maintaining an inventory of 2000-2500 paintings on site.
+The gallery imported between 6000 and 7,000 paintings annually and consistently maintained an inventory of 2000 to 2,500 paintings on site.
 That called for a move to a larger space, this time to 386 Park Avenue South, just north of 27th Street.
-It was at this point that Schillay’s son-in-law, Joseph B. Rehs, joined the business, in part because of his father-in-law’s failing health.
+At this point, Schillay’s son-in-law, Joseph B. Rehs, joined the business partly because of his father-in-law’s failing health.
 Rehs, who was trained as an accountant, had married Ann Schillay in 1957.

 Although he initially focused on accounting work for Schillay, Rehs recognized that the art business had significant potential for development.
 By 1961, he was fully immersed in broadening and refining the art business.
-Like his father-in-law before him, he traveled to Europe to learn from the art dealers there, and to establish an international network of sources and customers.
+Like his father-in-law before him, he traveled to Europe to learn from the art dealers there and to establish an international network of sources and customers.
 When Edwin Schillay died in January 1963, the next generation was fully prepared to maintain the business.
-A year later, the firm became known as Schillay & Rehs, Inc.
+The firm became known as Schillay & Rehs, Inc. a year later.

-Joseph Rehs continued to specialize in nineteenth-century British painting, noting that many of these works were still available at affordable prices in the 1960s.
+Joseph Rehs continued to specialize in nineteenth-century British painting, noting that many of these works were still affordable in the 1960s.
 He recalls, for example, his acquisition of a large figure painting by the genre artist Frederick Morgan (1856-1927) for $225—which he subsequently sold for $450.
-Several decades later, in 2000, the same painting was purchased for almost $1 million.
+In 2000, the same painting was purchased several decades later for almost $1 million.
 Not only does this success reflect Rehs’ understanding of the art market, but it also underscores the early signs of a shift in the art historical analysis of Victorian art.
-Scholarly attention to the vast body of nineteenth century art overlooked by previous generations also helped to foster an even stronger market for Schillay and Rehs, Inc.
+Scholarly attention to the vast body of nineteenth-century art overlooked by previous generations also helped to foster an even stronger market for Schillay and Rehs, Inc.

-Over the next two decades, Schillay & Rehs emerged as one of the largest importers of eighteenth and nineteenth century European paintings.
-Increasingly, the client list included art galleries as well as an ever-growing group of department stores across the US.
-By the late 1960s, the gallery had a well regarded track record in the art world.
-In fact, The Antique Dealer magazine sought out Schillay & Rehs’ opinion on the volatile art market in 1969, noting that their reporter “called on the owners of Schillay & Rehs, Inc., importers of 18th and 19th century paintings for more than 30 years, and asked them to assess today’s market for old art.” [vi]
+Over the next two decades, Schillay & Rehs emerged as one of the largest importers of eighteenth and nineteenth-century European paintings.
+Increasingly, the client list included art galleries and an ever-growing group of department stores across the US.
+By the late 1960s, the gallery had a well-regarded track record in the art world.
+In fact, The Antique Dealer magazine sought out Schillay & Rehs’ opinion on the volatile art market in 1969, noting that their reporter “called on the owners of Schillay & Rehs, Inc., importers of 18th and 19th-century paintings for more than 30 years, and asked them to assess today’s market for old art.” [vi]

-Like his father and grandfather, Howard Rehs went first to London, spending a year living and working there as he studied the European art market and purchased new inventory for the gallery.
-He returned not only with an understanding of the art business, but also with an interest in French Academic, Realist and Barbizon School art, which has remained a primary focus of the gallery since then.
-Over the course of the 1980s, the demand for nineteenth century paintings increased significantly, pushing the market to ever higher prices.
-In response, Schillay & Rehs turned more and more to dealing with private clients, collectors and museums.
-In 1991, the name of the business became Rehs Galleries, Inc., signaling not only new leadership, but also the primary role of the company as an art gallery.
+Like his father and grandfather, Howard Rehs first went to London, where he spent a year living and working.
+He studied the European art market and purchased new inventory for the gallery.
+He returned not only with an understanding of the art business but also with an interest in French Academic, Realist, and Barbizon School art, which has remained a primary focus of the gallery since then.
+Over the course of the 1980s, the demand for nineteenth-century paintings increased significantly, pushing the market to ever higher prices.
+In response, Schillay & Rehs turned more and more to dealing with private clients, collectors, and museums.
+In 1991, the name of the business became Rehs Galleries, Inc., signaling not only new leadership but also the primary role of the company as an art gallery.

 That same year, Howard Rehs became the president of the Fine Art Dealers Association (FADA), a position he held until 2009.
 Under his guidance, FADA’s membership expanded, and the Los Angeles Art Show took on a new role as one of the most important shows in the United States.
 He also highlighted the challenges of doing business in the online art market in 2001 when he caught another art dealer attempting to sell a work from Rehs Galleries without ever having purchased it in the first place.
 It proved to be a timely warning for art dealers in the digital age. [xi]

-The importance of the internet to art galleries became increasingly clear as more and more dealers developed an online presence.
+The importance of the Internet to art galleries became increasingly clear as more and more dealers developed an online presence.
 Rehs Galleries was no exception.
 The gallery website contains the expected inventory of artworks and background on the artists, but it also provides a monthly newsletter, Comments on the Art Market.
-Initially conceived of as a forum for guiding potential buyers on how to proceed wisely in the art market, the newsletter has now become a platform for analysis of the art market, commentary on auction sales and stock market news, as well as “tales from the dark side”, a monthly assessment of recent quirky, and occasionally criminal, news of the art world.
-The website also contain links to two online catalogue raisonné projects, one for Emile Munier (the gallery began this project in 2003) and one for Antoine Blanchard (started in 2007). [xii]
+Initially conceived of as a forum for guiding potential buyers on how to proceed wisely in the art market, the newsletter has now become a platform for analysis of the art market, commentary on auction sales and stock market news, as well as “tales from the dark side,” a monthly assessment of recent quirky, and occasionally criminal, news of the art world.
+The website also contains links to three online catalogue raisonné projects: Julien Dupré, Emile Munier (the gallery began this project in 2003), and Antoine Blanchard (started in 2007). [xii]

-In the last decade, the gallery has again welcomed additional family members to the business.
+In the early 2000s, the gallery again welcomed additional family members to the business.
 As Joseph Rehs began considering retirement, his daughter-in-law Amy agreed to take on some of the operational responsibilities for the gallery, which had grown commensurate with the gallery’s clientele.
-The gallery’s long-standing representation of contemporary Realist artists was also expanding after the turn of the twenty-first century.
-By 2010, Rehs represented approximately two dozen artists and was exhibiting the work of another 100 contemporary realists as well.
-With this level of commitment to contemporary Realism, Rehs established a separate corporation, Rehs Contemporary Galleries, Inc. in 2012.
+The gallery’s long-standing representation of contemporary Realist artists also expanded after the turn of the twenty-first century.
+By 2010, Rehs represented approximately two dozen artists and exhibited the work of another 100 contemporary realists.
+With this level of commitment to contemporary Realism, Rehs established a separate corporation, Rehs Contemporary Galleries, Inc., in 2012.

 The fourth generation of the family is now involved in running Rehs Contemporary Galleries.
-Since 2013, Alyssa and Lance Rehs, daughter and son of Amy and Howard, have been responsible for managing the contemporary art business.
+Since 2013, Alyssa and Lance Rehs, daughter and son of Amy and Howard, owners of the contemporary art business, have been involved in all aspects of the gallery.
 In a 2017 interview with LuxPop!, Alyssa explained that in addition to running the contemporary arm: “Lance and I have ramped up our social media platforms by posting original and interesting content daily.
-Additionally, we added a blog to our site, which gives visitors news about the art market, gallery updates and even advice for artists who are trying to navigate the art world.” [xiii]
+Additionally, we added a blog to our site, giving visitors news about the art market, gallery updates, and even advice for artists trying to navigate the art world.” [xiii]

-In August of 2022, the gallery left their 57th Street location and will be opening up a new, and much larger, space at 20 West 55th Street in early 2023.
+In August of 2022, the gallery left their 57th Street location and eventually opened a new and much larger space at 20 West 55th Street in early 2023.

 Realist art remains the focus of Rehs Galleries, Inc., but the scope of the business continues to evolve and expand in conjunction with the myriad currents of the art market.
-In describing the changes that emerged in his own years at the gallery, Joseph Rehs remarked that “When you hit a wall, you grow into the next phase.” [xiv] That sounds like a sage prescription for sustaining an art gallery for generations to come.
+In describing the changes that emerged in his own years at the gallery, Joseph Rehs remarked, “When you hit a wall, you grow into the next phase.” [xiv] That sounds like a sage prescription for sustaining an art gallery for future generations.

 [i] Le Bon Marché in Paris, which opened in 1852, was the first example of a modern department store.
 It was thoroughly described and analyzed as a social phenomena in Emile Zola’s novel, Au Bonheur des Dames (Ladies Paradise) (Paris: Charpentier, 1883).
 R. H. Macy & Company in New York opened in 1858 as a dry goods store, but quickly expanded into a department store.
 The success of the department store as a consolidated marketplace was an immediate success, both in Europe and the United States.
 Most of the prominent department stores in metropolitan areas contained art galleries.